vitorm04/docs.pt-br/docs/framework/wpf/graphics-multimedia/path-markup-syntax.md

 <a name="pointsyntax"></a>
 ## <a name="point-syntax"></a>Sintaxe de ponto
- Descreve as coordenadas x e y do ponto onde (0,0) está no canto superior esquerdo.
+ Descreve as coordenadas x e y de um ponto em que (0,0) está no canto superior esquerdo.

 |Sintaxe|
 |------------|